 However, our super lawyers will not allow that!
 We can assist injured bicycle users with the following:

-If you or your loved one has been injured in a motor vehicle accident while riding a bicycle, then Michael Ehline is here to help.
+If you or your loved one has been injured in a motor vehicle accident while riding a bicycle, then Michael Ehline is here to help with a personality and charisma bigger than life itself.
 Do not risk losing out on the damages you deserve because you chose the wrong attorney.
 Visit our law offices for a free case evaluation today, and join the thousands of satisfied clients who have walked away with millions in compensation.